Congregation for the Evangelization of Peoples: Purposes

 The congregation needed to mass-produce literature for their missions so they established their own printing press four years after their founding in 1626 (New Catholic Encyclopedia 11, 751).
 The press contributed it literature to the Collegium Urbanum as well as to missionaries traveling cross-country to territories that the Vatican entrusted them.
 The press was originally called Polyglotta, and was intended to print Catholic literature in the various native languages that CPF missionaries would encounter.
-The press faced significant challenges when most of the equipment and machinery they used to print books was stolen and destroyed during the invasion of Rome in the Napoleonic Wars, 1809 (New Catholic Encyclopedia 11, 751).
-Later in 1926, the Polyglotta Press was absorbed by the Vatican Printing Press under the leadership of Pope Pius X.

 Palazzo di Propaganda Fide

 The Southwest facade by Borromini: etching by Giuseppe Vasi, 1761.

 The Congregation was originally housed in a small palace, the Palazzo Ferratini, donated by the Spanish priest Vives.
 The building is located in the Rione Colonna, at the southern end of Piazza di Spagna.
 The architectural complex of the Propaganda Fide was developed in the triangular urban block between the Via Due Macelli and the Via del Collegio di Propaganda Fide, two streets which diverged from the piazza.

 The North facade at Piazza di Spagna by Bernini; behind the Column of the Immaculate Conception.

 In 1634 a small oval chapel was built according to designs by Bernini.
 In 1642, Father Valerio, with Bernini, redesigned the façade to the Piazza di Spagna, and the development was continued along the Via Due Macelli by Gaspare de'Vecchio from 1639–1645.

 In 1648, Borromini took over and made various proposals that included demolishing Bernini's chapel, which must have been particularly galling for the latter as he could see the building from his house on Via Mercede.
 The Re Magi chapel, dedicated to the Three Kings, has a plan with four side chapels and galleries above.
 The wall pilasters are continued in the vault as ribs that criss-cross and unite the space, unlike his design at the Oratory of Philip Neri Oratorio dei Filippini where the ribs are interrupted by the oval fresco at the centre of the vault.
 The criss-cross arrangement in the Re Magi Chapel is such that an octagon is formed at the centre, embellished with a Dove of the Holy Spirit bathed in golden rays.

 The central door leads into the courtyard where Borromini intended a curved arcade but this was not built.
 Only the left hand side of the façade relates to the chapel and the right to the stair and entrance to the College.

 Other parts of the College have further minor works by Borromini.